sayakpaul/Blood-Cell-Detection-using-TFOD-API/README.md

 I followed the official [TensorFlow Object Detection API documentation](https://github.com/tensorflow/models/tree/master/research/object_detection) and [this article](https://medium.com/tensorflow/training-and-serving-a-realtime-mobile-object-detector-in-30-minutes-with-cloud-tpus-b78971cf1193) to kickstart the training process on GCP using ML Engine and Cloud TPUs and also to export the inference graph.

-I used a Faster R-CNN based architecture since it resolves the problem of *selective search* pretty elegantly and yields a pretty good accuracy.
+I used a Faster R-CNN based architecture since it resolves the problem of *selective search* pretty elegantly and yields a pretty good **mAP of 86%**.
 The `Model_Checkpoints` folder contains the latest checkpointed files  collected from the training process.

 ## Demo inference